 "Somebody said you aced the test, Dave.
 That's great!"

 A: "Come to the party with me.
-Please!"all right (2): fair; not particularly good.
+Please!"

 B: "Oh, all right.
 I don't want to, but I will."